12 Best Dumbbell Oblique Exercises for a Stronger Core

 5. Proper Form and Technique

-It is important to maintain proper form and technique in each exercise to maximize effectiveness and minimize the risk of injury.
+Proper form and technique in each exercise are essential to maximize effectiveness and minimize the risk of injury.

 Try to maintain a neutral spine, engage the core muscles, and avoid twisting or jerking motions.